ecmwf/anemoi-datasets/docs/cli/create.rst

 create
 ======

-Use this command to create a dataset from a recipe file:
+Use this command to create a dataset from a recipe file.
+The syntax of the recipe file is described in :doc:`building datasets <../building/introduction>`.

 .. argparse::
     :module: anemoi.datasets.__main__